 National Manufacturing Institute Scotland

-We want the NMIS to be an industry-led international centre of manufacturing expertise.
-Industry, research and the public sector will work together to transform skills, productivity and innovation.
-This will attract investment and make Scotland a global leader in advanced manufacturing.
+NMIS is an industry-led international centre of manufacturing expertise.
+It is where industry, research and the public sector work together to transform skills, productivity and innovation.
+It will attract investment and make Scotland a global leader in advanced manufacturing.

-The core facilities will be located in Renfrewshire close to Glasgow Airport and the existing Advanced Forming Research Centre (AFRC) which – together with the Lightweight Manufacturing Centre (LMC) – will be part of the wider NMIS group.
+NMIS HQ will be located in Renfrewshire close to Glasgow Airport and the existing Advanced Forming Research Centre (AFRC) which – together with the Lightweight Manufacturing Centre (LMC) – is part of the wider NMIS group.

 - a digital factory to develop the processes and technologies to address companies’ manufacturing challenges or opportunities

 - a manufacturing skills academy to provide advanced manufacturing training and upskilling for individuals at all levels of their career